duccl/openSCI/README.md

 ```

 ## Contributing
-Create another branch, have fun and when you need just do a pull request.
+Create another branch, have fun and when you wish just do a pull request.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)